- The act of spanking

 Is Spanking An Acceptable Form Of Discipline?

 Spanking has been outlawed in over 53 countries around the world and several states of the US.
-Around 54 countries including India have committed to banning spanking or any form of corporal punishment for kids in all settings (1).
+Around 54 countries including India have committed to ban any form of corporal punishment for children in all settings (1).

 Is Spanking Effective?

-No. Spanking almost always leads to detrimental outcomes for the child (5).
-It definitely does not work in changing a child’s aggressive behavior.
-Also, no studies have proved that corporal punishments, including spanking, improve a child’s developmental health (6).
+Spanking might lead to detrimental outcomes for the child (2).
+It may not help in changing a child’s aggressive behavior.
+Also, there are no studies to show that corporal punishments, including spanking, improve a child’s developmental health (3).

-According to the American Academy of Child and Adolescent Psychiatry (AACAP), corporal punishment may remedy the problem immediately, but it does not have a long-term impact on the child’s behavior (7).
-If anything, the child may end up learning that physical force, or even violence, is an acceptable method to get things done.
+According to the American Academy of Child and Adolescent Psychiatry (AACAP), corporal punishment may remedy the problem immediately, but it does not have a long-term impact on the child’s behavior (4).
+If you overdo it, the child might assume that physical force, or even violence, is an acceptable method to get things done.

 - Spanking is an example of aggressive behavior and could encourage the child to imitate the parent’s actions later in life.
-It also gives them an idea that violence solves problems.
-Spanking is also linked to increased aggressive behavior in preschool and school-going children (7).
+Spanking is linked to increased aggressive behavior in preschool and school-going children (5).

-- Studies have proven that spanking may have negative impact on a child’s cognitive behavior and can also increase the risk of mental health problems in the long run.
-Your intention may not be to create psychological problems for your child, but you may end up doing this when you spank them (8).
+- Studies have proven that spanking may have negative impact on a child’s cognitive behavior and can also increase the risk of mental health problems in the long run (6).

 - Considering that spanking is painful and embarrassing, the child would try and evade it.
 Children are not strong enough to stop the parents from hitting them, but they are smart enough to manipulate.
 Spanking increases the chances of your child lying to evade the punishment.